VTCManager/VTCManager-Client-latest-public/README.md

-# VTCManager client: latest and unstable version
+# VTCManager client: latest and stable version
 VTCManager is a powerful Euro Truck Simulator 2 tool.
 We are building something more than only a simple job logger.
 Together we can build something awesome! <br>
 IMPORTANT: This client was in production until 17th of July 2020.
-All passwords are invalid and the data in the databases has been deleted.
+This was the latest, published and stable version

 ## Community
 Join our official Discord server and chat with other devs. https://discord.gg/AJrapkG